 Q: What should I do if I'm unsure about where to place an accent in a Spanish word?

 A: When in doubt, consult a Spanish dictionary or grammar guide.
-Websites like the Real Academia Española (RAE) offer comprehensive information on Spanish grammar and accentuation rules.
+That said, websites like the Real Academia Española (RAE) offer comprehensive information on Spanish grammar and accentuation rules.
 You can also use online tools that automatically check for accentuation errors.

 Conclusion